shchauh/dapr-workshop/README.md

-# Building cloud native appplications with Distributed Application Runtime(Dapr)
+# Building cloud native applications with Distributed Application Runtime(Dapr)

 This workshop is for getting started with building microservices applications with Distributed Application Runtime(Dapr).
 You can check more about dapr at [dapr.io](https://dapr.io/)